Learn how to make a wine cork wreath the easy way! You can have a pretty piece of decor in minutes; this is perfect for beginners.

 There are wire wreath forms, extruded (rounded) wreath forms, and flat wreath forms.
 Wire is the most difficult to use, though you can wrap it with ribbon first.

-You will see some people use rounded wreath bases, but you’ll have to use a lot more corks to get the coverage as you work the corks around the ring.
+You will see some people use rounded wreath bases for this project, but you’ll have to use a lot more corks to get the coverage as you work the corks around the ring.
 You’ll see when you start gluing.

 My personal preference is the flat wreath form.
 I have one made out of chipboard.
 They also sell similar flat wreath rings made out of wood called “floral rings.”
 They are typically found in the floral section of the craft store, so be sure to check there.

 Note: if you find cardboard that is thick enough, you can cut your own wreath form.
 You could even cut multiple cardboard rings of the same size and glue them together.
-I already had this form, or that’s what I would’ve done!
+I already had this one or that’s what I would’ve done.

 Are you ready to jump into the tutorial?
 Get it below!